parse-community/docs/_includes/graphql/users.md

 }
 ```

-Note that, in addition to the regular `objectId`, and `createdAt` fields, it is returned a new field called `sessionToken`.
+Note that, in addition to the regular `objectId`, and `createdAt` fields, a new field called `sessionToken` has been returned.
 This token can be used to authenticate subsequent operations as this user.

 ## Logging In